VonHeikemen/lazy-template/README.md

 In this configuration there is a plugin that will help you install language servers: `mason-lspconfig`.
 If you execute the command `:LspInstall` while you are inside a file then `mason-lspconfig` will suggest a list of language servers that support that particular type of file.

 Keep in mind you need to meet the requirements of the language servers.
 For example, if you want to download the language server for the `go` programming language then you need to have `go` installed in your system.
-If you want to download a language written in javascript, you'll need NodeJS.
+If you want to download a language server written in javascript you'll need NodeJS.

 ## Learn more about the plugin manager